unsignedzero/PowerAnalyze/README.md

 # Notes #

+# Questions #

+* sapply seems to name your vectors for you?

 # Version/Changelog #

+# 0.2.0.0 [01-28-2014] #
+* List is now an acceptable data format for the SVM.
 * Reading multiple data and returning a labeled list.
 * Organized folder hierarchy.
 * Added outline of SVM function.